Designing for the immersive future of fashion.

 The world of today is digital and that of tomorrow is even more so.
 This also applies to the fashion industry.
 In order to remain fit for the future, HUGO BOSS is working hard to advance digitisation throughout the company.
 HUGO BOSS sees digitalisation as the key to a personalised, omnichannel customer experience.
 At the same time, it is an important enabler for implementing the vision of HUGO BOSS to be the leading premium tech-driven fashion platform worldwide.

 “Innovation has always been important at HUGO BOSS and in the fashion industry as a whole,” explains Sebastian Berg, Vice President of Business Operations Excellence, HUGO BOSS.
 “The most important thing in fashion is how a design makes someone feel.
 So, we aim to surprise our customers and tell a unique, interesting story with our brands.
 Today, this is possible through embracing 3D and immersive technology.”

 Fostering creativity at speed

-HUGO BOSS sees digitalization as the future of fashion.
-Today, more than 400 designers, pattern makers, collection managers, material library managers, and artists across the company use Adobe Substance 3D collection to drive innovation in design, manufacturing, marketing, e-commerce, and customer engagement.
+HUGO BOSS sees digitalisation as the future of fashion.
+Today, more than 400 designers, pattern makers, collection managers, material library managers and artists across the company use Adobe Substance 3D collection to drive innovation in design, manufacturing, marketing, e-commerce and customer engagement.